hestiacp/hestiacp-docs/web/docs/reference/api.md

 Examples can be found in a separate [repo](https://github.com/hestiacp/hestiacp-api-examples).

-## Upgrading from username/password authentication
+## Upgrading from username/password authentication to access/secret keys

 Replace the following code: